timgrossinger/modsecurityhelpers3/README.md

 # modsecurityhelpers
 Helpers for modsecurity Logs
+The helpers at the moment
+- 1 additional rule that logs the anomaly score even when the request isn't intercepted
+- a script that greps and filters todays logs for relevant data.

-### The story ### - when modsecurity is set to "on" but with a high anomaly threshold in order to NOT intercept the request (kind of like audit mode) it does not actually write the anomaly score into the log file.
-   rule 2001099 changes this
+### The story ###
+ - when modsecurity is set to "on" but with a high anomaly threshold in order to NOT intercept the request (kind of like audit mode) it does not actually write the anomaly score into the log file. rule 2001099 changes this
  - this change is needed for the script modsec_maininfo.sh to work, as it greps for the added log content.
- - this script just gives information about a particular message like "Remote Command Execution: Unix Shell Expression Found"

 ### Requirements ###
  - modsecurity 2.9.2